dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 This Packer can be used to pack any C# Assembly, PE-File or Shellcode into a Nim binary.
 It will encrypt the target payload, build the corresponding Nim source code according to the given arguments and compiles it to an Nim binary.

-In addition you'll need `nimble install nimcrypto docopt ptr_math strenc` plus `donut.exe` and `denim.exe` in the CWD depending on what you want to do.
+In addition you'll need `nimble install nimcrypto docopt ptr_math strenc winim` plus `donut.exe` and `denim.exe` in the CWD depending on what you want to do.

 Make sure you use the specified Nim Version.
 I'm actually always testing with 1.6.2.